ianecross/local-weather-app/README.md

-A webpage that generates quotations from the Forismatic API.
+A webpage that that uses the google maps and openweathermap apis to produce 5 day forecasts and a local image for selected locations.

  http://ianecross.git.io/weather